LukeGrahamLandry/franca/docs/aggregates.md

 There are no private fields, no constructors, and no destructors.
 There are no methods but you can use structs as a namespace by defining constant fields (with `::`).

+A struct with one field has the same representation as that field's type.
+A struct with zero fields requires no memory (same representation as `void`), so you can use a `HashMap(K, void)` as a `HashSet(K)`.

+If all the fields have default values, you can have an empty initializer like `s: Foo = ();`, since all the fields have constant known values, this is equivalent to a memcpy from a blessed template version of the struct (even if it's not implemented that way).

 ## Tuples